This article describes how to go from a default table output:

 - Create a new table by dragging a variable onto the page or select an existing table.

-- With the table selected, go to Anything > Table > Select.
+- With the table selected, go to Table > Select.

-Note, the default selection option is Selecting options below whereby every row and column apart from NET and SUM will be selected by default.
+- The default selection option is Typing labels to exclude whereby every row and column apart from NET and SUM will be selected by default.
 You can select and deselect the items you wish to include.